 In Austria, deposit protection and investor compensation are regulated by the Deposit Guarantee Schemes and Investor Compensation Act (Einlagensicherungs- und Anlegerentschädigungsgesetz – ESAEG).
 These provisions represent the transposition of corresponding EU directives into national law.

-Since 1 January 2019, investor compensation for all Austrian credit institutions is performed by Einlagensicherung AUSTRIA Ges.m.b.H (DGS AUSTRIA).
-Exceptions are those banks being member of the institutional protection system of ERSTE Bank and savings banks.
+Investor compensation for all Austrian credit institutions is performed by Einlagensicherung AUSTRIA Ges.m.b.H (DGS AUSTRIA).
+Exceptions are the members of the institutional protection system of ERSTE Bank and savings banks.
 Those banks are protected by S-Haftungs GmbH.

-Every credit institution domiciled in Austria that wishes to provide investment services subject to compulsory coverage must belong to one of these two protection schemes, otherwise its licence to provide investment services subject to compulsory coverage will expire.
+Every credit institution domiciled in Austria that wishes to provide investment services that are subject to compulsory coverage must belong to one of these two protection schemes, otherwise its licence to provide investment services that are subject to compulsory coverage will expire.
 The licenses of all Austrian credit institutions can be checked on the website of theFinancial Market Authority (FMA).
-The ownership structure of a credit institution is irrelevant for investor compensation; the existence of an Austrian license is essential.
+The ownership structure of a credit institution is irrelevant for investor compensation, only the existence of an Austrian license is relevant.

-In principle, all receivables from the bank from
+In principle, all claims against the bank from

 Securities held in a customer custody account in accordance with the agreement are merely held in safe custody by the Bank.
 They are the property of the customer and must be delivered to the customer at any time upon request or transferred to another securities account designated by the customer.
 They are therefore in principle neither a case for deposit protection nor for investor compensation.

-Securities which are held in a client custody account in accordance with the agreement, but which in a payout event cannot be transferred or disbursed by the Bank to another custody account in accordance with instructions, are secured up to a maximum amount of EUR 20,000.00 within the framework of investor compensation.
+Securities that are held in a client custody account, but cannot be transferred or disbursed by the Bank to another custody account in a payout event, are secured up to a maximum amount of EUR 20,000.00 within the framework of investor compensation.

 Claims arising from credit balances of accounts which could be indemnified both as a covered deposit and as a claim from securities transactions subject to security obligations are to be indemnified as a covered deposit within the framework of deposit protection (article 51 (1) Deposit Guarantee Schemes and Investor Compensation Act).